coder-hxl/x-crawl/publish/README.md

 The res you get will be an object.

-**3.(string | PageRequestConfig)[]**
+More configuration options can view [CrawlPageDetailTargetConfig](#CrawlPageDetailTargetConfig).

-More configuration options of PageRequestConfig can be found in [PageRequestConfig](#PageRequestConfig) .
+**3.(string | CrawlPageDetailTargetConfig)[]**

-If you want to crawl multiple pages, and some pages need to fail and retry, you can try this way of writing:
+This is a mixed target array configuration. if you want to crawl multiple pages, and some pages need to fail and retry, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'